What is multi-organ transplantation?

 About this committee

 The Ad Hoc Multi-Organ Transplantation (MOT) Committee was established in 2021.
 It is charged with developing and proposing allocation policies that address multiple organ groups and the practice of multi-organ allocation.
-The committee is part of the Organ Procurement and Transplantation Network’s (OPTN) key initiative to improve equity in transplant opportunities and its strategic plan goal to provide equity in access to transplants.
+The committee is part of the Organ Procurement and Transplantation Network’s (OPTN) key initiative to improve equity in transplant opportunities and its strategic plan (PDF) goal to provide equity in access to transplants.

 Evolution of multi-organ transplantation policy